mamorum/poml/doc/user-guide.md

 {{#model4}}
 ```

-The delimiter needs new lines on its front and behind.
+The delimiter `---` separates two sections.
+And it needs newlines on its front and behind.

 ### Config Section
-The syntax of this section is based on Java's property file.

-A configuration is defined as `key=value`.
-A `key` is a converter name, and `value` varies according to a converter.
+In this section, we can write the configuration as `key=value`.
+The `key` is a converter name (ex.`dist`,`depends`).
+The `value` varies according to a converter.

 ```
 dist=com.example:demo:0.0.1:jar